 Tip: If you’re planning to use your trail mix on a genuine hike, use unsalted nuts so you don’t drink your weight in water – that you had to carry in.
 You might pack your Berkey sport bottle with the amazing filter that can handle river water in case you need to refill before you make it back to camp.

 For those picnics on the beach or a quick midday meal around camp that doesn’t need a fire, you can save a lot of money by avoiding the expensive lunchmeat – which usually has carcinogenic nitrites or other funky additives anyway.

 Peanut butter and jelly is another classic, but for real lasting power and nourishment, I recommend egg salad.
 Use the best eggs you can afford, homemade mayo, mustard, salt and pepper.
 Mash together and call it lunch!

 Packing pre-cut veggies (cut by you, not by the store where they charge a huge premium) and a homemade ranch dressing keeps the kids eating their 5 a day while you whip up the sandwiches, and a cold spelt salad is an equally frugal but more nutritious alternative to pasta salad to round out the packable meal.
 Bring unsquishable fruits like apples for a midafternoon snack.

-These tips and recipes and much, much more are in the Family Camping Handbook, 2nd edition.
+These tips and recipes and much, much more are in the Family Camping Handbook,.